Automattic/WP-Job-Manager/tests/README.md

 ## Automated Tests

-Tests are automatically run with [Travis-CI](https://travis-ci.org/automattic/wp-job-manager) for each commit and pull request.
+Tests are automatically run with GitHub Actions for each commit and pull request.